neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-server-state-specification-4.md

 Compared to version 3 the `RUN`, `PULL` and `DISCARD` now can re-enter `STREAMING` or `TX_STREAMING`.

+The server state transitions are using the updated set of messages defined in [**Bolt Protocol Message Specification Version 4.0**](bolt/bolt-protocol-message-specification-4.md).

 ## Server States

 Each **connection** maintained by a Bolt server will occupy one of several states throughout its lifetime.